Biography

 Research areas

 My research draws on the history of moral, political and legal philosophy to rethink contemporary questions in business ethics.
-In particular, I am interested in the presuppositions of arguments concerning the purpose of business corporations ? especially the concept of the corporation itself and the ethics of capitalism.
-I am currently researching the idea of the corporate person, and the source of its authority, in medieval and early modern jurisprudence (particularly in the work of Hobbes), in an attempt to reassess the contemporary debate on corporate purpose and the reform of corporate governance.
-I recently led a collaborative effort (with Avia Pasternak, David Gindis and John Ferguson) to bring together perspectives on the corporation from the disciplines of business, philosophy and law; our special issue 'Rethinking Corporate Agency' was published by Journal of Business Ethics in 2019.
+I have a particular interest in the presuppositions of arguments concerning the purpose of business corporations – especially the concept of the corporation itself and its intellectual history.
+I am currently researching the idea of the corporate person and the source of its governing authority in medieval and early modern legal and political thought (particularly in the work of Hobbes), in an attempt to reassess the contemporary debate on corporate purpose and corporate governance.
+I recently led an interdisciplinary initiative (with Avia Pasternak, David Gindis and John Ferguson) to bring together perspectives on the corporation from business ethics, moral philosophy and corporate law; our special issue 'Rethinking Corporate Agency' was published by Journal of Business Ethics in 2019.
+I serve on the editorial board of Journal of Business Ethics and was named an 'Oustanding Reviewer' for 2022.

 Selected publications